 Whether you’re co-shopping with your significant other or looking to drop some helpful hints, you have to make sure you know what style of ring you’re interested in.
-This often includes figuring out things such as what setting looks best and which of the 4c’s is most important to you.
+This often includes figuring out things such as what setting looks best and which of the 4 C’s is most important to you.

 However, it can be difficult to figure out what you want if you are starting from scratch.
 This could be your first time getting engaged, and it is almost certainly your first time getting engaged to your current significant other, so you don’t have past experience to go off of.
-Researching current engagement ring trends can be a great starting off point, giving you ideas that you can mold into your own.
+Researching the latest engagement ring trends can be a great starting off point, giving you ideas that you can mold into your own.
 So sit back with a cup o’ joe and learn about the predicted engagement ring trends for 2019.
 By the time you are done, hopefully, you will have an idea or two to spark your own imagination!

 1. Refurbishing Heirloom Rings

 Recently, there’s been a huge trend in historical movies and TV shows.
 From Mary Queen of Scots in the 16th century to Downton Abbey in the Titanic Era, it seems that we’re obsessed with the recreated drama of these early times.
 So, it shouldn’t come as a surprise that more and more brides are looking to wedding rings past for inspiration.
+This type of jewelry is very unique and truly one of a kind.

 Although new vintage-inspired rings are becoming more and more popular, it’s now very common — and fashionable — to refurbish an heirloom wedding ring with a new diamond.
 Not only does this give a polished look to a classic ring, but it allows brides to add their own modern twist.